Find out how to determine the place of supply of your services and how to deal with supplies of services which you receive from outside the UK.

 Zero rating only applies to the supply of the actual training and does not extend to any associated services which are supplied separately, such as accommodation or transport.

-Work on goods for export from the EU is zero-rated provided that all of the following conditions are met:
+Work on goods for export is zero-rated provided that all of the following conditions are met:

-- the goods on which the work is to be carried out must have been obtained, acquired within, or imported into the EU for the purposes of being worked on
+- the goods on which the work is to be carried out must have been obtained, acquired within, or imported into the UK for the purposes of being worked on

 - the goods must not be used in the UK between the time of leaving the supplier’s premises and exportation

-- on completion of the work, the goods are intended to be and, in fact are, exported from the EU by either
+- on completion of the work, the goods are intended to be and, in fact are, exported by either

 - the supplier of the service (or someone acting on their behalf)

-- the customer (or someone acting on their behalf), if the customer belongs outside the EU
+- the customer (or someone acting on their behalf), if the customer belongs outside the UK

 Examples of work on goods which may qualify for zero rating under this section include: